 Our Social Impact Partners:

-Beneficiaries: Young people and vulnerable families.
-The Apprentis d’Auteuil Foundation has been helping young people in difficulty for more than 150 years through support, education, training and employment integration programs in France and internationally, assisting them to become confident, free adults in tomorrow’s world.
+Apprentis d’Auteuil.
+The Apprentis d’Auteuil Foundation has been helping young people in difficulty for more than 150 years through support, education, training and employment integration programs in France and internationally, assisting them to become confident, free adults in tomorrow’s world. > Download the case study here.

-Beneficiaries: Children, teens and adults living in the Morro da Providência Brazilian favela.
+Casa Amarela.
+Casa Amarela is a cultural organization which strives to help children, teenagers and adults living in the Morro da Providência favela.

 Other forms of partnership (paid training with community benefits):